post-induction therapy model of developmental immaturity

 Preparing an address

 With childhood trauma comes emotional baggage; and working through childhood trauma means releasing said baggage.
-With PIT, the client is able to “give back” his or her emotional baggage through preparing a letter to the perpetrator(s). this process entails putting thoughts and emotions down on paper.
+With PIT, the client can “give back” his or her emotional baggage by preparing a letter to the perpetrator(s). this process entails putting thoughts and emotions down on paper.
 Therapists typically encourage clients to include details of specific incidents and the personal effects of the incidents (including any physical and/or emotional damage) in the letter.

 Addressing the perpetrator

 In the last stage of PIT, clients are asked to ‘address’ the perpetrator.
 The therapist will put an empty chair in front of the client, and the client is to imagine the perpetrator sitting in the chair.
-The client is able to address the perpetrator, expressing anything he or she wants to say.
-This allows the client to be in total control of the situation, without having to deal with the perpetrators response(s).
+The client can address the perpetrator, expressing anything he or she wants to say.
+This allows the client to be in total control of the situation without having to deal with the perpetrator’s response(s).
 Addressing the perpetrator is a way to empower the client to take his or her power back.
-This final phase of PIT is typically done in a group setting, as peers are able to provide support, feedback, and reassurance.
+This final phase of PIT is typically done in group therapy sessions, as peers can provide support, feedback, and reassurance.

 vector